 - 1 or 1.5 tbsp simple syrup or honey

 - Citrus seltzer, such as lemon

-To make the drink, you’ll simply add the ingredients to a shaker and shake the hell out of them to encourage the egg whites to get nice and frothy.
-Once you’ve done that, you’ll shake for another minute with some ice it get it extra cold, then strain over a glass of ice, and top with seltzer.
+To make the Gin Fizz, you’ll simply add the ingredients to a shaker and shake the hell out of them.
+This will encourage the egg whites to get nice and frothy.
+Next, you’ll shake for another minute with some ice it get it extra cold, then strain over a glass of ice, and top with seltzer.
 Add some garnish for presentation, and that’s it!

 Using egg whites in a cocktail adds a silky texture and foam that can’t really be replicated.
-And as long as you use fresh, pasteurized eggs that are fresh and properly refrigerated, there’s little to no risk involved in using them in your cocktails!
+Use fresh, pasteurized eggs that are fresh and properly refrigerated.
+This way, there’s little to no risk involved in using them in your cocktails!